Darkness visible: Selma Dabbagh reports from the Palestine literature festival (Part 2)

 In Brief: Ms Soueif’s Revolution

-Ahdaf Soueif’s book about the Egyptian uprising shows her merely posing as a revolutionary, argues Samir El-Youssef
+Ahdaf Soueif’s book about the Egyptian uprising shows her merely posing as a revolutionary, writes Samir El-Youssef

 Ahdaf Soueif in Tahrir Square.
 (Photo by Hossam el-Hamalawy)